-- 96. The Commission is established by statute until July 1, 2023. § 943.687(9), Fla.
-Stat. - 97.
-Through its actions at the October 16 meeting, the Commission successfully prevented its critics from being heard. - 98.
-The Commission has no currently scheduled future public meetings but, based on its past practice, is likely to hold about half a dozen a year for the next three and a half years. - 99.
-The Commission was made aware of its violations but has not responded to Plaintiffs' statements and correspondence seeking to address the issue without litigation. - 100.
-The Commission will likely continue to violate the law unless restrained by an injunction.
+91. The Commission is established by statute until July 1, 2023. § 943.687(9), Fla.
+Stat.

+92. Through its actions at the October 16 meeting, the Commission successfully prevented its critics from being heard.

+93. The Commission has no currently scheduled future public meetings but, based on its past practice, is likely to hold about half a dozen a year for the next three and a half years.

+94. The Commission was made aware of its violations but has not responded to Plaintiff's statements and correspondence seeking to address the issue without litigation.

+95. The Commission will likely continue to violate the law unless restrained by an injunction.

-FIRST CAUSE OF ACTION (Violation of Section 286.011)
+FIRST CAUSE OF ACTION (Violation of Section 286.011 on October 16)

-- 101. The allegations in Paragraphs 1-100 are realleged and incorporated herein by reference. - 102.
-Florida's Sunshine Law requires that meetings of commissions, including the Marjory Stoneman Douglas Commission, are open to the public and held in locations that do not exclude members of the public due to their economic status. § 286.011, Fla.
-Stat. - 103.
-The Commission held its October 15-16, 2019 meeting in a location that excluded members of the public who were not able to pay for car transportation.
+96. The allegations in Paragraphs 1-95 are realleged and incorporated herein by reference.

+97. Florida's Sunshine Law requires that meetings of commissions, including the Marjory Stoneman Douglas Commission, are open to the public and held in locations that do not exclude members of the public due to their economic status. § 286.011, Fla.
+Stat.

+98. The Commission held its October 15-16, 2019 meeting in a location that excluded members of the public who were not able to pay for car transportation.
 That resort location also posted high parking rates that deterred members of the public who could not afford the published cost of parking from attending.